Amarok79/Amarok.Events/doc/Documentation.md

 source.Invoke(arg);
 ```

 Now, what happens if you raise an event and not a single event handler has been registered?
-In that case, the construction of a new event argument will be wasted CPU instructions and memory allocation, because **Invoke()** will return immediately without doing anything with the supplied event argument.
+In that case, the construction of a new event argument is wasted CPU instructions and memory allocation, because **Invoke()** returns immediately without doing anything with the supplied event argument.

 What if you want to avoid such wasteful instructions?